Azure-Readiness/Academic/Content/1. Introduction/Introduction HOL.md

 <a name="HOLTitle"></a>
-# Connecting to Azure and Set Up the Lab VM #
+# Connecting to Azure and Setting Up the Lab VM #

 ---